Building Intelligence and Strength in the Feet and Legs for Stability and Grounding

 “TATRA STHITAU YATNO’BHYĀSAH”

-While practicing the below poses I suggest reflecting on the development of vira (strength) and sthitau (stability).
-For sequencing purposes combine poses that open the fascia of the feet, tonify the channels of the inner leg, and poses that stretch the lateral (outside) leg and hip.
+While practicing the poses below, I suggest reflecting on developing vira (strength) and sthira (stability).
+For sequencing purposes, combine poses that open the fascia of the feet, tonify the channels of the inner leg, and stretch the lateral (outside) leg and hip.

-For the purpose of activating the feet and legs during these poses focus on pressing into all four corners of the feet and spreading the fascia and bones of your feet across the mat.
-Lift the medial (inner) arches of your feet and feel the direct line of energy all the way up the inner seam of the leg.
-The inner seam of the leg helps to transmit earth energy from the feet through the yin energetic channels into the pelvis.
-This is directly related to the main channels of blood and circulation through the femoral arteries and veins.
-More on that in another post!
+To activate the feet and legs during these poses, focus on pressing into all four corners of the feet and spreading the fascia and bones of the feet across the mat.
+Lift the medial (inner) arches of your feet and feel the direct line of energy up the inner seam of the leg.
+The leg’s inner seam helps transmit earth energy from the feet through the yin energetic channels into the pelvis.
+This is directly related to the main blood channels and circulation through the femoral arteries and veins.
+Learn about the energetics of the inner leg here.

 • Vajrasana (broken toe) – Kneel on the floor, tuck your toes, and sit back on your heels.
-Work towards having all ten toes tucked and don’t allow your heels to fall out to the side.
-Use this pose regularly to open the plantar fascia at the bottom of the feet increasing circulation and treating bunions, plantar fasciitis, and bone spurs in the feet.
-If sitting all the way back is too painful place a block on your heels to sit on or place your hands on a chair in front of you to reduce the pressure on the feet.
+Work towards having all ten toes tucked, and don’t allow your heels to fall out to the side.
+Use this pose regularly to open the plantar fascia at the bottom of the feet, increase circulation, and treat bunions, plantar fasciitis, and bone spurs in the feet.
+If sitting back is too painful, place a block on your heels or put your hands on a chair in front of you to reduce the pressure on the feet.

-• Virabhadrasana I (warrior I ) with back heel against wall – Step one foot back and one foot forward.
+• Virabhadrasana I (warrior I ) with the back heel against the wall – Step one foot back and one foot forward.
 Place the outer heel of the back foot against the wall and press the inner heel of the front foot into the mat.
 Bend your front knee and turn your outer back hip forward.
-Lengthen the front of the spine as you lift your arms up.
+Lengthen the front of the spine as you lift your arms.
 Continue to activate the feet as you press your back heel to the wall and keep your back leg sharp.
-(To prep for this pose practice lunge poses with back heel lifted.
-Engage the back leg and pin inner heel and big toe mound of front foot down).
+(Practice lunge poses with the back heel lifted to prep for this pose).
+Engage the back leg and pin the front foot’s inner heel and big toe mound down.

-• Trikonasana (triangle) with back heel against wall and/or a roll under transverse arch of front foot –From warrior I above straighten your legs and turn your torso to the side of the mat.
-Press outer heel of back leg into wall as you ground the big toe mound, little toe mound, and center heel of the front foot.
+• Trikonasana (triangle) with the back heel against the wall and/or a roll under the transverse arch of a front foot – From Warrior I above, straighten your legs and turn your torso to the side of the mat.
+Press the outer heel of the back leg into the wall as you ground the big toe mound, little toe mound, and center heel of the front foot.
 Lift the medial arch of the front foot as you engage the quad of the front leg.
 Tip your hips back to the wall as you lower your front hand to a block under your shoulder.
 Continue to activate the feet and legs as you press your hand into the block to roll the belly and lengthen the anterior (front) spine.
 This pose can also be done with a rolled mat placed under the transverse arch of the front foot.
-If practicing this variation place the roll in the middle of the foot so that it runs across the foot between the inner (medial) and outer (lateral) arches.
-Focus on pressing into the 4 corners of the foot (big toe mound, little toe mound, and the sides of the heel) as the roll lifts the arch.
+If practicing this variation, place the roll in the middle of the foot to run across the foot between the inner (medial) and outer (lateral) arches.
+Focus on pressing into the four corners of the foot (big toe mound, little toe mound, and the sides of the heel) as the roll lifts the arch.

 Mindful Yin Yoga Foundations Teacher Training